- 1 Accountancy Firm Positioning

-Imagine an accountancy practice, or professional services company, that keeps growing steadily with new business calls and inquiries every week.
+Imagine an accountancy practice, or professional services company, that keeps growing steadily and your website generating new business calls and enquiries every week.

 Right now, where does most of your new business come from?
-I have two main sources – referrals and the Internet.
+I have two main sources – referrals and Google search.

 For me and other businesses, the absolute best are referrals.
 The problem I have with referrals is that they cannot be scaled or relied on.
-Day to day, month to month, I prefer a source of new business where I have more control.
+Day to day, month to month, I prefer a source of new business that is predictable.

 SEO for your accountancy practice will create a dependable source of new business.

 Read our SEO case study for accountants.